andiprasetyooo923-commits/verus-mining-andiencoe/VERUSC/README.md

 ❌ DISABLE AUTO START

-If you no longer want VERUSC to automatically start when opening a new Termux shell, run:
+If you no longer want VERUSC to automatically start when opening a new Termux shell:

 nano ~/.bashrc

-delete
+Find and delete this line:

 cd ~/verus-mining-andiencoe/VERUSC && ./verus

+Save the file and exit "nano".

 Then close and reopen Termux.

+Check Auto Start Status

 To check whether the auto-start line has been removed: